Frequently Asked Questions

 What is a Custom Lenticular Picture?

-Custom Lenticular pictures are the same as a regular stock lenticular that you can find in many small shops.
+Lenticular printing is a technology in which lenticular lenses are used to produce printed images with an illusion of depth, or the ability to change or move as the image is viewed from different angles.
+Custom Lenticular pictures are the same as a stock lenticulars that you can find in many small shop.
 However with a custom lenticular we use your photos to create the flip or animation effect.

 If you do not know what a lenticular is or are interested in learning.
 See our lenticular printing page for more details